 We also released on our website three new Adapt films in which people with young onset dementia talk from their personal experience about ‘Who and how to tell, ‘Being a parent’ and ‘Employment and keeping active.’

 Thanks for yesterday’s group session with carers of loved ones living with frontotemporal dementia…It was truly therapeutic to talk to others in a similar situation. …I do hope this session is repeated on a regular basis as it certainly gave me more strength to cope with the challenges thrown at me every single day of my life.

 - David, family member from Oxfordshire

-Nine different monthly groups enabling people to meet others in similar circumstances were held at local community venues in Oxfordshire.
+We ran nine different monthly groups enabling people to meet others in similar circumstances were held at local community venues in Oxfordshire.
 These offered a chance to be creative, explore music and lyric writing, enjoy a countryside walk or educate others about young onset dementia.
 These events attracted over 440 attendances over the last year.
-Our newest group which launched this year was for those affected by a rare form of dementia known as frontotemporal dementia.
+Our newest group was for people affected by a rare form of dementia known as behavioural-variant frontotemporal dementia.

 Our Young Onset Dementia Advisors provided 1932 hours of support.
 Of those we surveyed, 84% felt better informed, 74% felt better supported, 86% felt more valued and 79% felt better connected.

 Our online information shared personal stories, information about the condition and signposted local services to 93,500 website visitors.

 And finally, we launched a support group in Sheffield.
 Members meet monthly and take part in a huge variety of activities from archery to crafting.